alialhousseini/CNN-vision-detection/README.md

 Here are some examples of the predictions on the testing set (RED = Ground Truth, GREEN = Predicted):
 ![detecting results](img/detect_result.png)

+## Use Case
+Check the main model.
+Every year The X University receives more than 10 applications for its various campus /colleges in STEM academic discipline.
+The management has decided to use Deep Tech to ease the process.
+The Deep Tech model should be able to pick Physics, Chemistry & Mathematics scores from the marksheet and recommend respective campus.

+Assignment: Create and Deploy a Deep Learning Model based in CNN, which will allow student to upload their marksheet and display the respective campus for admission.
+1)	Campus-Alpha:  If the total marks (P+C+M) >= 90%
+2)	Campus-Beta: If the total marks (P+C+M) >= 80% and < 90%
+3)	Campus-Gama: If the total marks (P+C+M) >= 70% and < 80%

 ## End to end
 After training both models, the models can be used to detect and recognize digits from the street view images.
 The whole pipeline works as follow:
 1. The input image is first scaled down to 96 pixels on the shorter side, a 96x96 patch is cropped from the middle.